Video & Film transfers to

 2 - Convenience.
 Think about growing your own food, cutting your own hair, doing your own plumbing, your own catering for a party, etc. Some people enjoy this and are either good at it, or very excited to learn to do it.
 If that describes you, and you have questions about how to use your software, you can hire me to come over your house and help you setup your system.
 I usually charge $30/hour for a house visit and I can guide you through setting up your equipment and helping learn how to push all the buttons correctly.
 If the prospect of this does NOT excite you, then pay me and spare the headache.

 Many of those companies offer a cheaper deal if you have a larger order.
 For example, if you have 10 tapes or less, it would cost $20 a tape, but if you have 11 tapes or more, then you would get a cheaper quote per tape.
 If you have a smaller amount of footage, they would most likely cost the same as me.
 Actually, once you add in the shipping, they may cost more.
 Also, those usually come with conditions such as "no editing allowed."
 In addition, you won't have the option of talking to the actual technician doing the transfer.
 Many times, it is just a computer doing the work overseas and the operator may not even speak English.
 I am the only one doing the work so you have full access to doing anything to any frame of your footage.
+One common issue is somebody will discover additional tapes or reels while cleaning out the house that they forgot to send the first time.
+That won’t be a problem with me or end up costing you anymore than it would cost if you had sent me that footage initially with the first batch.

 Over the years, I have refined my pricing so that it is based on two simple factors, How much footage you have, and how much editing do you want to done to it.